Karminadle

-Karminadle, gehaktyz, karbinadle, or kardinadle, is a Silesian dish, meatballs traditionally prepared from pork.
+Karminadle (plural; singular: karminadel), gehaktyz, karbinadle, or kardinadle, is a Silesian dish, meatballs traditionally prepared from pork.
 When served with potato pureé, kasza or rice, they constitute a traditional Upper Silesian karminadle.

 Generally, karminadle are small, round and often flattened cutlets made from pork or a combination of pork and beef, although more commonly historically from rabbit meat, due to the ongoing rabbit breeding tradition in Upper Silesia.
 Karminadle used to be a holiday-only dish, but it is now an everyday, all-year food item.

 Karminadle, sliced in half, may be served cold on bread or bread rolls.